Trigun Stampede: Production

 Toho producer Katsuhiro Takei stated that the project aimed to create "a new Trigun", acknowledging the original manga and prior anime adaptations as "excellent pieces of work" that were already complete.
 The intent with Trigun Stampede was to attract new viewers by avoiding the impression that prior knowledge was necessary.
 Original manga author Yasuhiro Nightow supported the project, characterizing any continuation beyond the first anime as "bonus time" where the staff had creative freedom.
 Nightow was involved from the beginning in an advisory role to ensure the project remained faithful to the core of Trigun, though he found few issues with the developed script, concluding the team had successfully grasped the concept of a new Trigun.

 Takei advocated for the use of 3DCG animation, believing the core of Trigun was strong enough to adapt to different formats.
 Animation studio Orange began by developing concept art and a world that balanced nostalgic elements with new designs.
 Kouji Tajima, who was responsible for this art, read the original manga to develop his interpretation.
 Development lasted approximately five years, commencing in 2017 prior to the broadcast of Orange's Land of the Lustrous.
 The CG modeling process alone took a year and a half, completing before the first trailer's release in July 2022.

-A narrative focus was placed on the origins and backstory of protagonist Vash, particularly his past with Rem and Knives, to explore his character in greater depth.
+The narrative focused on the origins and backstory of the protagonist Vash, particularly his past with Rem and Knives, to explore his character in greater depth.
+Takei stated that, unlike the original manga and previous anime adaptations where the story always centered on Vash, for Trigun Stampede the team "really want to focus on the depth of Vash"; therefore, they opted to concentrate on his origin, memories, and the time he spent with Rem and Knives.
+For Trigun Stargaze, director Masako Sato sought to portray Vash as a character incapable of true righteousness, continually emphasizing the differences between him and his brother while also exploring his sensitive side as the series progressed.
+Sato was moved to tears while recording one of Matsuoka's lines, feeling that the actor was a perfect fit for the role.
+For the English dub, Johnny Yong Bosch reprised his role as Vash and expressed gratitude for the opportunity to portray the character again.

 Tatsuya Kato composed the soundtrack.
 Takei decided against using Tsuneo Imahori's original 1998 soundtrack, feeling it would not suit the new world being built for this adaptation.